dswann101164/azure-noob-blog/posts/2025-09-24-azure-update-manager-reality-check.md

 cover: static/images/hero/azure-update-manager.png
 hub: governance
 ---

+This guide is part of our [Azure Governance hub](/hub/governance/) covering policy enforcement, compliance frameworks, and enterprise controls.
 # Azure Update Manager Reality Check: Why 77% of Your VMs Are Unsupported

 When I first opened Azure Update Manager, I nearly had a heart attack.
 The dashboard cheerfully informed me that **1,791 virtual machines** needed attention.
 As someone responsible for keeping our Azure environment secure and compliant, seeing that number felt like staring down an impossible task.